Michael Harris II Preview, Player Props: Braves vs. Phillies

 Michael Harris II At The Plate

-- Among the qualified batters in MLB action, he ranks 11th in batting average, 59th in on-base percentage, and 45th in slugging.
+- He ranks 10th in batting average, 55th in on base percentage, and 39th in slugging among the qualifying hitters in MLB.

-- Harris II has had an RBI in 32 games this season (26.7%), including 13 multi-RBI outings (10.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Harris II is batting .316 with two homers during his last outings and is on a four-game hitting streak.

-- He has scored a run in 47 games this season, with multiple runs 14 times.
+- Harris II has picked up a hit in 84 of 121 games this season, with multiple hits 29 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.